Home Blog GDPR Email Marketing: Consent for Direct Marketing Tips

 The ePrivacy Directive connection

-The ePrivacy Directive creates additional complexity for email marketing compliance.
+The ePrivacy Directive creates additional complexity for email marketing compliance by setting out specific rules for electronic marketing, including requirements for opt in forms and obtaining prior consent before sending marketing emails.
 While GDPR governs personal data processing, the ePrivacy Directive specifically addresses electronic communications privacy.

-Article 13 of the ePrivacy Directive generally requires opt-in consent for direct marketing emails.
+Article 13 of the ePrivacy Directive generally requires opt-in consent for direct marketing emails, often collected through GDPR-friendly opt in forms.
 This requirement exists alongside GDPR obligations, creating a dual compliance framework.
 Organizations must satisfy both regulations simultaneously.

 The directive includes an important exception for existing customer relationships.
 Companies can send marketing emails about similar products or services to current customers without explicit consent.
-But they must provide clear opt-out mechanisms and inform customers about their right to object.
+However, they must provide clear opt out options, such as an unsubscribe link, unsubscribe option, or unsubscribe button, and inform customers about their right to object.

 This “soft opt-in” provision helps businesses maintain relationships with existing customers while respecting privacy preferences.
 A bookstore can email customers about new releases in genres they’ve previously purchased.
 A software company can promote additional features to current subscribers.